MicrosoftDocs/patterns-practices/patterns-practices/reference/regionviewregistry-constructor-mspp-regions.md

 ## Syntax

-<span id="syntaxToggle"></span>public RegionViewRegistry( IServiceLocator locator )Public Sub New ( locator As IServiceLocator )
+public RegionViewRegistry( IServiceLocator locator )Public Sub New ( locator As IServiceLocator )

 ### Parameters

 locator
 Type: IServiceLocator
-IServiceLocator used to create the instance of the views from its [Type](http://msdn2.microsoft.com/en-us/library/42892f65).
+IServiceLocator used to create the instance of the views from its [Type](http://msdn.microsoft.com/en-us/library/42892f65).

 See Also
 --------